France: Economy

-France has historically been one of the world's major agricultural centres and remains a "global agricultural powerhouse".
-Nicknamed "the granary of the old continent", over half its total land area is farmland, of which 45 percent is devoted to permanent field crops such as cereals.
-The country's diverse climate, extensive arable land, modern farming technology, and EU subsidies have made it Europe's leading agricultural producer and exporter; it accounts for one-fifth of the EU's agricultural production, including over one-third of its oilseeds, cereals, and wine.
-As of 2017, France ranked first in Europe in beef and cereals; second in dairy and aquaculture; and third in poultry, fruits, vegetables, and manufactured chocolate products.
-France has the EU's largest cattle herd, at 18–19 million.
+The Paris stock exchange is one of the oldest in the world, created in 1724.
+Some examples of the most valuable French companies include LVMH, L'Oréal and Sociéte Générale.
+France has historically been one of the world's major agricultural centres and remains a "global agricultural powerhouse"; France is the world's sixth-biggest exporter of agricultural products, generating a trade surplus of over €7.4 billion.
+Nicknamed "the granary of the old continent", over half its total land area is farmland, of which 45 per cent is devoted to permanent field crops such as cereals.
+The country's diverse climate, extensive arable land, modern farming technology, and EU subsidies have made it Europe's leading agricultural producer and exporter.